 Creating a Lava Rock Aquarium In Your Home

 Adding a variety of lava rocks is a great way to add eye-catching aesthetics and structure to your aquarium.
-They come in all shapes, sizes, colors so there’s something for everyone!
+They come in all shapes, sizes, and colors so there’s something for everyone!
 Learn how you can prepare them safely before adding them into the mix with this guide.